emmanuelani/cyclistic_bike_share/README.md

 * As a Junior Data Analyst, I have been assigned the task of understanding how annual members and casual riders differ which would guide the marketing strategy team in converting casual riders to annual members.

+* I will be providing recommendations that would help the marketing strategy team make better marketing decisions.

 ## **Dataset**
 [Link](https://www.kaggle.com/datasets/emmanuelani/bike-share-datasets) to dataset on kaggle.